The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition

-For Generative Attack, an attacker aims to improve the confidence of bounding boxes by minimizing \autoref{CA_loss}:
+For a generative attack, an attacker aims to improve the confidence by minimizing \autoref{CA_loss}:

-The attacker aims to have the detector recognize the forged traffic signs.
-To achieve this, the attacker focuses on increasing the detector's confidence in its output and does not need to minimize the IoU score.
+The attacker focuses on increasing the detector's confidence in its output and does not need to minimize the IoU score.

-For Misclassification Attack, an attacker attempts to reduce the original category's score:
+For a misrecognition attack, an attacker attempts to reduce the original category's score:

-where $p$ is the vector of probabilities, and $p_y$ denotes the probability of the original category $y$.
+where $p_y$ denotes the probability of the original category $y$.
 As $p_y$ decreases, the probabilities of other categories increase, which can lead to a change in the model's predicted category.

-\textbf{Patch area loss.} To introduce the smallest perturbation possible, we minimize the loss by calculating the area:
+\textbf{Area-based loss.} To introduce the smallest perturbation possible, we minimize the loss:

 where $K$ is the number of circles and $r$ is the radius of each circle.
 The goal is to make the perturbation subtle enough that the driver does not notice any anomaly, while the TSR system is led to make an incorrect decision.